-Along with tracking results, the app also provides actionable information on how to improve in areas where you may be lacking and identifies, what the company calls, your “Winning Factors”.
-This is a concept developed by PIQ, together with its engineers and the thousand of test-athletes working with their partner brands.
+Along with tracking results, the app also provides actionable information on how to improve in areas where you may be lacking.
+To this end it also identifies what the company calls, your “Winning Factors”.
+These are key aspects where you are particularly strong.

-We’ve spent some time with Everlast & PIQ and found that it works as designed, its not cumbersome to wear, and it goes beyond just displaying data by providing much more meaningful analysis.
-Regardless of whether you are just shadow boxing for exercise or someone with years of experience in the sport, it can be a great addition to your routine.
+We’ve spent some time with Everlast & PIQ and found that it works as designed.
+Its not cumbersome to wear and it goes beyond just displaying data by providing much more meaningful analysis.
+Regardless of whether you are just shadow boxing for exercise or someone with years of experience, it can be a great addition to your routine.

 Hykso’s punch trackers track your hands’ movement 1,000 times per second to detect the number, the type, and the velocity of all your punches.
 Install the trackers on the top of your wrists, underneath 2 or more wraps of your wrist wraps and you’re good to go!

 The Hykso app allows you to view your punch output in real time and measure your daily, weekly, and monthly progression.
 The App tracks punch count and punch speed.
 You also get an intensity score, which is a measure of your physical output so you know how combat fit you are.
 Hykso says its trackers record over 6,000 data points for every single punch, giving you great insight into your technique.